nakst/luigi/README.md

 };
 ```

 `flags` contains a bitset of flags for the element.
-The first 32-bits are specific to each type of element.
-The upper 32-bits are common to all elements.
+The first 16-bits are specific to each type of element.
+The upper 16-bits are common to all elements.
-Bits 32-47 are intended to specifying options, and bits 48-63 are for storing the element's state.

-The following flags are available:
+Here are the common flags are available:

 * `UI_ELEMENT_V_FILL` is a hint to the parent element that this element should take up all available vertical space.
 * `UI_ELEMENT_H_FILL` is a hint to the parent element that this element should take up all available horizontal space.
 * `UI_ELEMENT_REPAINT` marks the element for repainting.
 Do not set directly; see `UIElementRepaint`.
 * `UI_ELEMENT_DESTROY` marks the element to be destroyed.
 Do not set directly; see `UIElementDestroy`.
+* `UI_ELEMENT_DISABLED` marks the element as disabled.
+It will not receive input events.
 * `UI_ELEMENT_HIDE` marks the element as hidden.
 It will not receive input events, be drawn, or take up space in the parent's layout.
+* `UI_ELEMENT_TAB_STOP` marks the element as a tab stop.
+The user may focus it using the tab key.
+* `UI_ELEMENT_PARENT_PUSH` automatically adds the element to the parent stack.
+See `UIParentPush`.
+* `UI_ELEMENT_NON_CLIENT` indicates the element behaves less like a child of its parent, but rather is integral to the existence of its parent.
+For example, scrollbars in a table will be marked as non-client.
+This flag has several effects: UIElementDestroyDescendents will not destroy non-client elements; the `UI_MSG_CLIENT_PARENT` message will not be sent to the parent during its creation; and panels will not include it in their layout.

 `parent` contains a pointer to the element's parent. `next` contains a pointer to the element's sibling.
 `children` contains a pointer to the element's first child (children are linked by the `next` pointer).
 `window` contains a pointer to the window that contains the element.

-`bounds` contains the element's bounds, expressed in pixels relative to the top-left corner of the containing window.
-Do not set directly; see `UIElementMove`.
+`bounds` contains the element's bounds, expressed in pixels relative to the top-left corner of the containing window. `clip` gives the clip region in a similar fashion.
+Do not set either of these directly; instead, use `UIElementMove`.
-`clip` contains the element's clip region, expressed in pixels relative to the top-left corner of the containing window.
-Do not set directly; see `UIElementMove`.
-`repaint` contains the element's repaint region, expressed in pixels relative to the top-left corner of the containing window.
-Do not set directly; see `UIElementRepaint`.

 `cp` is a context pointer available for the user.